 Hot Tip: When you’re abroad, don’t miss out on earning lots of valuable rewards points!
-Use a card such as the Chase Sapphire Preferred® Card which earns you 2pts per $1 spent on ALL travel and dining purchases.
+Use a card such as the Chase Sapphire Preferred® Card which earns you 5x points on travel purchased through Chase Ultimate Rewards, 3x points on dining, and 2x points on all other travel purchases.
 But – at the very least, you’ll want to use a credit card that has no foreign transaction fees!

 Top 10 Neighborhoods to Visit in Paris